-Cyclopharm is pleased to advise that, through its recently acquired European distribution businesses, the Company has signed a 5-year agreement with Jubilant Draximage Inc of Canada to distribute its RUBY-FILL® Generators and accessories in 14 European countries.
+Cyclopharm is pleased to advise its recently acquired European distribution business has signed a 5-year agreement with Jubilant Draximage Inc of Canada, to distribute its RUBY-FILL® Generators and accessories in 14 European countries.

-This new agreement demonstrates the success of the Company's strategy to pursue revenue from distributing third parties' products, following the recent acquisition of certain of the Company's European distributors.
-We continue to leverage our infrastructure in Europe with new distribution partnership agreements to include TEMA Sinergie based in Italy and ROTOP Pharmaka based in Germany.
+This new agreement demonstrates the success of the Company's strategy to pursue revenue from distributing third parties' products, following the recent acquisition of certain of the Company's European distributors and builds on our existing distribution partnerships with TEMA Sinergie based in Italy and ROTOP Pharmaka based in Germany.